epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 resulted in an estimated R0 of 2 - 2.7 (90% CrI), whilst the most
 probable pre-intervention SARS-like serial interval scenarios resulted in an estimated R0 of 2.8 - 3.8 (90% CrI).
-MERS-like serial interval scenarios were less plausible but the most plausible resulted in an estimate R0 of 2 - 3 (90% CrI).
+MERS-like serial interval scenarios were less plausible, but the most plausible resulted in an estimate R0 of 2 - 3 (90% CrI).
 Reducing the event size led to estimates of the R0 increasing but also reduced the proportion of samples accepted.
 Similarly, increasing the event duration reduced the estimated